 I grew up in Michigan, Connecticut, and Wisconsin before moving to Gainesville, FL in high school.
 I completed my BA in Medical Anthropology at UF and my MD at USF.
 I’m thrilled to be coming back home!
 My medical passions include global health, refugee care, and integrative medicine.
 I chose UF to be closer to my family and friends and because I loved the clinic first program and the people I met during my interview.
-In my free time, I love reading, traveling the world, and hiking and kayaking around Gainesville with my dog and fiancé.
+In my free time, I love reading, traveling the world, and hiking and kayaking around Gainesville.

 I was born and raised in the Tampa Bay area and I am proud to be a seventh generation Floridian.
 I graduated magna cum laude from The University of South Florida with a degree in Cell and Molecular Biology before attending Nova Southeastern University for medical school.
 My foundation for becoming a doctor was rooted in my desire to serve others in need.
 I am particularly interested in full spectrum family medicine and sports medicine.
 In my free time I am a devout Tampa Bay sports fan, intermediate woodworker, mediocre gardener, and dad joke enthusiast.
 My family and I are thrilled to join the CHFM family… Go Gators!